 The Florida Division of Cultural Affairs (DCA) at the Department of State recommends to the Legislature a ranked list of qualified grant applicants for Cultural and Museum Grants, Cultural Projects, Cultural Facilities, and the Cultural Endowment Program.
-SUPPORT the FY 18/19 Cultural Grant application list as approved by the DCA.
+Palm Beach County SUPPORTS full-funding of the Cultural Grant application list as approved by the DCA.